Judge defends Mueller, scolds lawyer for Russian firm

 Friedrich described the lawyer's attacks against the special counsel as "meritless."

-The colorfully-worded court filing wasn't the first from Concord's lawyers.
-In a brief filed last May, they quoted the movie "Casablanca" and accused Mueller of searching for a "make-believe crime."
+The colorfully worded court filing wasn't the first from Concord's lawyers.
+In a brief last May, they quoted the movie "Casablanca" and accused Mueller of searching for a "make-believe crime."

 "To justify his own existence, the special counsel has to indict a Russian — any Russian," the court papers said.

-The filing goes on to quote a famous line from the 1942 film: "Maj.
-Strasser has been shot.
+The filing goes on to quote a famous line from the 1942 film: "Major Strasser has been shot.
 Round up the usual suspects."

 The judge scheduled the next hearing for March 7.